JoeShep/memory-game-react/notes.md

 Bug: Clicking on unmatched tile sets it and 1st tile to unmatched too quickly.
 Need to show first, then flip after X seconds
 Status: fixed

+2/24
+Bug: componentWillReceiveProps works great, but if user clicks board before clicking start btn, it is also triggered.
+Status: fixed!

+Bug: endGame state switching to endGame component causes error re: trying to update a mounted compnenet.
+Assume this is about componentWillReceiveProps in BoardComponent, which has just been unmounted
+Status: annoying

 TODO:
 Look into refactoring so many props hand-offs(downs?) by using *this.props.children* √ Add randomization of images
-Delay green background on match until second card has flipped completely Add tile front CSS
+√ Delay green background on match until second card has flipped completely Add tile front CSS
 Add red background when no match
 Add SFX for